walidpyh/Discord-Nitro-QR/README.md

 A tool that automatically Generates a fake Nitro gift QR image to scan .
 Grabs the Discord Token - Username - Email Address.
 This tool demonstrates how people can trick others into scanning their Discord login QR Code, and gain access to their account..

+Make sure to have Mozilla Firefox installed for this to work properly!

 ![img1](https://i.imgur.com/GPjzml1.png)

 ## Demonstration